 Trailer Owners: What you need to do

-It’s easy; register your trailer to take it abroad online on the government website.
-To register you will need to know your trailer’s:
+First thing you need to do, is register your trailer to use it abroad.
+You do this online, on the governments website.
+But to register you will need to know your trailer’s:

 Where can I buy a trailer plate?